-Students who meet the eligibility requirements may apply for funding for a presentation once per project, and once per year.
+Students who meet the eligibility requirements may apply for funding for a presentation once per body of work, and once per year.
 Funds are disbursed at the discretion of the Undergraduate Research Opportunities Council (UROC), the reviewing body for the proposals.

-Qualified students may apply for travel funds to cover or supplement the costs of attending a specific professional conference or event where they will present their research or creative project as the first author.
+Qualified students may apply for travel funds to cover or supplement the costs of attending a specific professional conference or event where they will present their research or creative work as the first author.
 Funds are available of up to $2,000 per individual and $5,000 per group for approved line items on their budget.
-Recipients are required to show receipts for proof of spending.
+Recipients are required to save/show receipts for proof of spending.

 Applications are paperless and all materials are due by the deadline.
 Submission of an application form automatically generates an email receipt to the applicant; however, this does not necessarily mean that all requirements have been met for review by Council, only that the application form was submitted and received.
-Applications that meet all requirements by the deadline are processed and reviewed by UROC within one month of the monthly submission deadline.
+Applications that meet all requirements by the deadline are processed and reviewed by UROC.
 Students will be notified of the decision via email after UROC has made a decision, by the 4th of the following month..

 After notification, recipients must sign and submit a Memorandum of Agreement and meet institutional standards in order to receive funds.
 Funding recipients will receive funds through their MyUH tuition account pursuant to institutional approval.
 In order to retain funds and avoid reversals, recipients must fulfill the receipt report requirement.